-We are a UK initiative of people living with spinal muscular atrophy (SMA) and their parents and carers who joined hands to improve the diagnostics, standard of care, social support, and access to treatments in this severe genetic disorder.
+We are a UK charity made up of people living with spinal muscular atrophy (SMA) and their parents and carers who joined hands to improve the diagnostics, standard of care, social support, and access to treatments in this severe genetic disorder.

 We support the efforts to speed up diagnostics and introduce treatment as early as possible.
 Early introduction of pharmacological therapies offers the highest chance of preventing the disease manifesting itself.
 We support the introduction of routine newborn screening for SMA as well as wide availability of carrier screening.